How to do good at Christmas

 The logic behind this site is brilliant.
 It's a win-win-win situation for the hungry, the internet user and the sponsors.
 For companies it's a cost-effective, feel-good public relations exercise, especially powerful when helping to promote ethical brands.

-The Hunger Site is a US site, and while two-thirds of donations go to alleviating hunger in the developing world, one third helps those within the US.
+The Hunger Site is a US site; donations are split between alleviating hunger in the developing world, and helping those in need within the US.
 Yet clicks from anywhere in the world count.

 Donate blankets to animal shelters